 Yana Skakun

-Glastonbury Tor rises 158 metres above the flat Somerset Levels — an ancient volcanic plug crowned with the medieval tower of St Michael's Chapel, visible from twenty miles in every direction.
-Below it, on clear mornings, the Levels fill with mist, turning the Tor into an island above a white sea.
-For engagement photography, there are few locations in England that carry more symbolic weight or visual drama.
+Glastonbury Tor rises 158 metres above the flat Somerset Levels, an ancient volcanic plug crowned with the medieval tower of St Michael's Chapel, visible from twenty miles in every direction.
+Below it, on clear autumn and winter mornings, the Levels fill with mist, turning the Tor into an island above a white sea.
+Somerset has never been part of my regular working territory in the way Cambridgeshire is, but the Tor is one of those rare English landmarks that a photographer travels for happily, because there are very few locations anywhere in the country that carry this much symbolic weight and visual drama in a single hilltop.

-The definitive Glastonbury Tor shoot is at sunrise on a cool autumn or winter morning when temperature inversion fills the Somerset Levels with mist.
-From the summit, you look out over an ocean of white cloud with the tops of distant hills appearing as islands — Brent Knoll, the Mendips, the Quantocks.
-The medieval tower behind you, the sunrise light catching the stone, and the two of you in silhouette against the dawn sky: this is one of the most theatrical compositions available anywhere in England.
+The definitive Glastonbury Tor session happens at sunrise on a cool autumn or winter morning, when temperature inversion fills the Somerset Levels with mist.
+From the summit, you look out over an ocean of white cloud with the tops of distant hills appearing as islands above it — Brent Knoll, the Mendips, the Quantocks, all rising out of the fog like something from a different century.
+The medieval tower behind you, the sunrise light catching the pale stone, and two people in near silhouette against the dawn sky make one of the most theatrical compositions available anywhere in England, and it is genuinely difficult to photograph badly if the mist cooperates.

-Evening sessions on the Tor offer a different but equally compelling quality.
-The sun sets roughly behind the Tor's western flank, creating dramatic backlit silhouettes of the tower and figures.
-In summer, golden hour on the Tor can last nearly an hour, with progressively warmer light washing across the terraced hillside.
+Evening sessions on the Tor offer a different but equally compelling quality to the dawn mist sessions.
+The sun sets roughly behind the Tor's western flank for much of the year, creating dramatic backlit silhouettes of the tower and of the couple standing near it.
+In summer, golden hour on the Tor can last nearly an hour, with progressively warmer light washing across the terraced hillside as the sun drops, and the crowds that gather during the day thin out considerably as evening approaches.

 Yana Skakun